admiller125/MechaCar_Statistical_Analysis/README.md

 correlation between the metrics selected and sales.
 The null hypothesis is that the slope of the linear model is 0 implying the opposite.
 Then I would determine which metrics have a significant linear relationship to sales (based on the p-value).
 This further indicates which features the customer truly values.
 After refining the metrics, I would run a second multivariate linear analysis with just the statistically relevant metrics (the hypothesis, null hypothesis, and the alternative hypothesis remain the same).
 I would then use the coefficients found in this process to create a linear equation to predict next year's sales numbers based on the metrics of all the cars in the category for this year.
+I would plug the metrics for MechaCar into the model along with the competitors new models and see how they compare in projected sales.